 Ginger and precautions

 For most dogs, ginger is completely safe.
-But as with any new food starting with a small amount will prevent any adverse effects from becoming too severe.
-Ginger can upset some stomachs and diarrhoea is a possibility.
+But as with any new food starting with a small amount will prevent any side effects from becoming too severe.
+Ginger can cause an upset stomach and diarrhea.

 Ginger also can interact poorly with some medications.
-In particular blood thinners like Aspirin.
-So if your dog is already on any medication do check with your vet to make sure that ginger is safe for your dog.
+In particular, blood thinners like Aspirin.
+So if your dog is already on any medication, check with your veterinarian to make sure that ginger is safe for your dog.

-Likewise, check with your vet if your dog has a heart condition or diabetes.
-As ginger can lower blood pressure as well as blood sugar.
+Likewise, check with your veterinarian if you want to give your dog ginger, but it has a heart condition or diabetes, as ginger can lower blood pressure as well as blood sugar.

-You can add ginger to your dog’s food in several ways.
-Raw ginger should be peeled and finely chopped.
-Otherwise dried powders, teas and capsules are good alternatives.
+You can add fresh ginger to your dog’s food in several ways.
+Raw ginger should be peeled and finely chopped; otherwise, powdered ginger, teas, and capsules are good alternatives.

 - 3 cups whole wheat flour (or wheat-free flour for dogs with wheat allergies).